-- Use the drop-down field selector boxes to search for your keywords in the ‘abstract’ of articles.
+- Use the drop-down field selector options (adjacent to the search box) to search for your keywords in the ‘abstract’ of articles.
 This will narrow down the results found.

 - Where you have a group of alternative terms for the same concept, enter them all in the same search box, using the OR operator between them to indicate that they are interchangeable, e.g. CSR OR “corporate social responsibility” OR “corporate responsibility” OR …